 Eating Thai food is a fantastic experience.
 Each flavour should be able to be tasted separately.
-Leaving the mouth feeling clean & ready for more.
+Leaving the mouth feeling clean and ready for more.
 Thai cooking is about balance and harmony and no particular flavour should dominate.
 The five flavours of Thai are:

 - Sweetness (sugars & certain fruits)